This post may contain affiliate links. Click here to read my full disclosure.

 Baby Step 1

 Save $1000 for a starter emergency fund.
 If you are a homeowner or have kids, I believe this needs to be bumped up to about $2000-$3000.
 Think about it.
 How much is your deductible on your homeowners’ insurance policy?
 How much would it cost you to replace an HVAC?
-You need at least $2,000 in this fund to avoid using a credit card when a true emergency comes up.
+You need at least $2,000 in this fund to avoid using a credit card when a true emergency arises.

 Baby Step 2